ArnabPushilal/ArnabPushilal.github.io/_pages/about.md

     <img src="/images/vit.png" class="center" width="100" height="100" >
 </p>

-The nice part of studying at VIT that even if we were doing electronics engineering, we had an option to design the curriculum to our liking with optionals.
+The great part of studying at VIT that even if we were doing electronics engineering, we had an option to design the curriculum to our liking with optionals.
+I was exposed to data structures & alogrithms, Signal procesing, Neural networks, Probability & statistics with the modules that I had taken.
+My final thesis was to do with facial recognition for home security systems.

 ##  Career 2018 - 2021